 How to Get There

-• By Plane: Muskegon County Airport (MKG) offers limited regional flights; alternatively, fly into Gerald R. Ford International Airport (GRR) in Grand Rapids.
+• By Plane: I’ve flown into Muskegon County Airport (MKG) for regional trips, but most of the time I use Gerald R. Ford International Airport (GRR) in Grand Rapids—it offers more flight options and is still close.

 Where to Stay

-• Delta Hotels by Marriott Muskegon Convention Center – Stylish modern hotel in the heart of downtown, close to museums and dining.
+• Delta Hotels by Marriott Muskegon Convention Center – This modern downtown hotel has been a favorite of mine for easy access to restaurants, museums, and local events.

 Soak Up Sun, Sand, and Stunning Lake Views at Pere Marquette Park